 Not a US tool with UK settings.
 A UK tax engine, built from scratch.

-27 protocol-specific classifiers identify LP positions, bridges, staking, and swaps by decoding contract interactions — not guessing from token flows.
-Every classification has a confidence rating.
+33 protocol-specific classifiers identify LP positions, bridges, staking, and swaps by decoding contract interactions — not guessing from token flows.
+Every result has a confidence rating.

 Every disposal shows exactly how the gain was calculated: which HMRC matching rule was applied (same-day, B&B, or Section 104), the pool snapshot before and after, the price source, and the confidence level.
 Nothing is a black box.